senthil338/Software-Engineer-Interview/README.md

 ## Data Structure
 - [Array](#array) -> An array, is a data structure consisting of a collection of elements (values or variables), each identified by at least one array index.
-- [Linked Lists](#linkedlist) -> A linked list is a linear data structure where each element is a separate object.Linked list elements are not stored at contiguous location; the elements are linked using pointers.
+- [Linked Lists](#linkedlist) -> A linked list is a linear data structure where each element is a separate object.
+Linked list elements are not stored at contiguous location; the elements are linked using pointers.
 - ArrayList
 - Tires
 - Graph